Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking: Neural Collapse is not Necessary

 To substantiate this claim, we explicitly suppress the emergence of NC during training without affecting generalization.
 We train a ResNet-18 on CIFAR-10 using a regularized loss of the form:

 where $\mathcal{L}_{\text{CE}}$ is the standard cross-entropy loss and $NCC$ is the NC clustering measure (Def.~\ref{def:ncc}).
 The NCC term penalizes tight clustering of penultimate-layer features by shrinking the distances between class means and increasing intra-class variance, thereby actively discouraging the geometric structure characteristic of NC.
-The training hyperparameter setups and additional experimental details are in Appendix~\ref{app:nc_sufficient}.
+The training hyperparameter setups, additional experimental details are provided in Appendix~\ref{app:nc_sufficient}.

-Figure~\ref{fig:nc_necessary1} presents the results.
+We show that generalization can occur without NC in Figure~\ref{fig:nc_necessary1}.
 As shown in panel (a), both training and validation accuracies remain unaffected by the regularizer.
 Panel (b) shows that relative flatness, our proxy for generalization, also remains stable.
 However, panel (c) reveals that NC is effectively suppressed: after a brief drop in the NCC measure, it steadily increases throughout training.
 This provides clear evidence that generalization can occur in the complete absence of NC, and that collapse is not a necessary condition for generalization.
 In Figure~\ref{fig:angle_difference} we confirm that the NCC measure correctly captures cluster angles as well.
 Under neural collapse, angles are close to the optimal 10-simplex, yet when we regularize with the NCC measure, angles deviate strongly from this optimum.

 Why, then, does neural collapse often accompany generalization?
 We argue that collapse is one geometric pathway to flat solutions, which are more directly linked to generalization.
-In fact, under mild assumptions, NC in the penultimate layer implies relative flatness\footnote{Related works often rely on simplifying assumptions, e.g., one-layer behavior or layer peeling~\citep{mixon2022neural, fang2021exploring}, yet our analysis does not require such approximations.}.
+In fact, under mild assumptions, NC in the penultimate layer leads to relative flatness\footnote{Related works often rely on simplifying assumptions, e.g., one-layer behavior or layer peeling~\citep{mixon2022neural, fang2021exploring}, yet our analysis does not require such approximations.}.
 This relationship is formalized below.